 There are a few garden pests that evoke passionate responses from gardeners.
 Avoiding or controlling these pests can become an obsession bordering on mania.
 Possums and citrus gall wasp immediately come to mind.

 However, I’ve recently discovered another garden pest that some gardeners fixate on.
-The much-dreaded harlequin beetle (Dindymus versicolor) is a foe of many of my readers.
-Harlequin beetles are sap suckers.
+The much-dreaded harlequin bug (Dindymus versicolor) is a foe of many of my readers.
+Harlequin bugs are sap suckers.
 They use their proboscis to probe plants, especially fruit, and suck the juices from them.
 This can lead to shrivelled fruit, cosmetic damage and reduced shelf life.

-This year harlequin beetles have exploded in numbers in my own garden
+This year harlequin bugs have exploded in numbers in my own garden

 I expected them to build up in large numbers the following spring.
 But the unusually cold weather in late 2022 must have kept them in check.
 I hardly noticed them again until they took off in autumn this year.
 They had a preference for raspberries, in particular a yellow variety called Yarra Valley Gold.